gajus/roarr/.README/README.md

 To avoid code duplication, you can use a singleton pattern to export a logger instance with predefined context properties (e.g. describing the application).

 I recommend to create a file `Logger.js` in the project directory.
-Use this file to create an child instance of Roarr with context parameters describing the project and the initialisation instance, e.g.
+Inside this file create and export a child instance of Roarr with context parameters describing the project and the script instance, e.g.

 ```js
 /**